Sushil-Deore/Fault_prediction/README.md

 # Insurance Premium Prediction
-this repository is created for insurance premium prediction model.
+This repository is created for insurance premium prediction model.